mnemnion/imp/Forge/markdown/Orc/Orcish 2015.md

 The really steez alternative is to replace them with `:;<=>?`, we mask for the `3` and take the low four.
 I won't do that, it would render the language unreadable.

+Neither of these will happen.
+We'll use `abcdef`, take the hit, and wish, wistfully, that ASCII was slightly more well designed.

 ##Words

 Orcs parley through the simplest parser that could possibly work.
 If they receive a byte that isn't phonemically valid, undefined behavior occurs, which normally includes ignoring you, and may also provoke consternation or even hostility.
 Given a `numba`, they try to make a number out of it, and remember that number.
 They will stop if they see a `spaz` or indeed any phoneme which is not a `numba`.
 How many numbaz they eat before digesting depends on the Orc.
 I don't know or care what your architectural width is, nor which end it cracks the egg from.
 Orcish is a language, it's up to the users to understand each other.